-While Google doesn’t offer a native way to add a single password manually, it lets you import passwords in bulk.
+In addition to adding a single password manually to Chrome, Google lets you import passwords in bulk as well.
 You can use this functionality to add a password for a single website as well.

 There are two ways to import passwords in Chrome.
 You can either do it from Chrome itself or from Google Password Manager provided the sync feature is enabled in Chrome.